DaviGomesO/automacao_pagamento_RU-UFC/README.md

 MATRICULA='xxxxxx'
 QUANTIDADE_CREDITOS=xx</b>
 </pre>
+4. Execute o código python.
+   - py gerarPagamentoRU.py

 ### Translate
 # Automacao_pagamento_RU-UFC
 This automation serves to facilitate the flow of inserting credits into the University Restaurant card at the Federal University of Ceará.

+### Observation:
+Make sure you have Chrome and Python installed on your machine.

 #### Steps:
 1. After cloning the project, create the python virtual environment, and activate it to install the project's dependencies/libraries.